programminghoch10/ViPER4AndroidRepackaged/README.md

   `ViPER4Android 2.7` comes with `Crashlytics bug report metrics` enabled by default.
 Personally I don't like to send bug reports, so I always disable it.
 I think Opt-in is the way to go here.
   This is why in this module `Crashlytics` is disabled by default and you may enable if it you wish to.
 * **Keep the vibes alive** \
+  Measures have been put in place to ensure `ViPER4Android` doesn't get killed by the OOM-killer.
-  `ViPER4Android` will automatically be restarted if it gets killed.
+  Though should `ViPER4Android` stop working anyways, will automatically be restarted.
   This may be of great convenience on low ram devices, where the OOM-killer is very aggressive, even towards foreground services.

 ## Install